Onderzoekschool Oncologie Amsterdam

 Victor Thijssen

-Associate professor and group leader in the Experimental and Clinical Radiation Oncology group at Amsterdam UMC.
-Research is focused on deciphering the response mechanism of clinically applied radiation on the tumor (immunce) microenvironment
+Associate professor and group leader within LEXOR and the department of Radiation Oncology at Amsterdam UMC.
+Research is focused on deciphering the interaction between radiotherapy and the tumor (immune) microenvironment.

 Arlene Oei

-Assistant professor and group leader in the Experimental and Clinical Radiation Oncology group at Amsterdam UMC.
+Assistant professor and group leader within LEXOR and the department of Radiation Oncology at Amsterdam UMC.
 Research is focused on radiobiology, hyperthermia and ways to improve current anti-cancer regimes.

 Welcome to the new OOA website!